Is it time to ditch disposable vapes?

 As stated above, disposable vapes cannot be recycled even though they are made from plastic, and this is due to the fact they contain a small lithium battery that is used to power the device.
 Therefore, they end up going into landfill, and stats show that roughly 17 million disposable vapes are going into landfill every month, which is a scary figure that I expect is only going to rise in the coming future and the impact they are having on the environment is going to rise with it.

-I have written an article about the impact they are having on the environment in more detail which can be read HERE
+I have written an article which highlights the impact they are having on the environment in more detail.

 Are they compliant with TPD?